realtaonline/PubNote/README.md

 ## Executive background

-For years the US-based [PubMed](https://pubmed.ncbi.nlm.nih.gov/) has grown to be a resource of over 38 million citations of published biomedical literature.
+The US-based [PubMed](https://pubmed.ncbi.nlm.nih.gov/) has grown over the years into a resource of more than 38 million citations of published biomedical literature.
 Each abstract is available from PubMed as a summary XML document valid against a simple abstract-oriented [DTD for distribution](https://pubmed.ncbi.nlm.nih.gov/download/#documentation).
 The PubMed system itself only accepts summary XML documents valid to a different simple abstract-oriented [DTD for submission](https://www.ncbi.nlm.nih.gov/books/NBK3828/#publisherhelp.PubMed_XML_Tagged_Format).

 It is estimated that 8 million of these citations are to journal articles authored in JATS XML to satisfy the inclusion requirements in the PubMedCentral (PMC) and European PMC databases, to satisfy US National Institute of Health (NIH) public access policy for such inclusion, or already satisfying the use of JATS internally by publishers even when not publicly shared as an XML document.